 Comprehensive Third Party and Workers Compensation

-At Dune Health and Wellbeing we provide psychological treatment to clients injured in a motor vehicle accident under Comprehensive Third Party (CTP) insurance policies or who have been injured at work under Worker's Compensation (WC) insurance policies.
+Dune Health and Wellbeing provides psychological treatment to clients injured in a motor vehicle accident under Comprehensive Third Party (CTP) insurance policies or who have been injured at work under Worker's Compensation (WCP) insurance policies.

 Our treatments are provided under the clinical framework established for this purpose and whose goals are:

-The above Framework is established under these 5 guiding principles :
+The above Framework is established under these five guiding principles:

-As a provider our primary objective is to support the client’s recovery and return to normal lifestyle.
+As a provider, our primary objective is to support the client’s recovery and return to a normal lifestyle.
 This is generally achieved through evidence‑based clinical intervention and management.

 We will: